odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 $app->addErrorMiddleware(false, false, false);
 ```

-If you have to run your Slim application in a sub-directory, you could try this library: [selective-php/basepath](https://github.com/selective-php/basepath)
+If you have to run your Slim application in a sub-directory, you could try this library: [selective/basepath](https://github.com/selective-php/basepath)

 **Important**: It's very important to set the Apache `DocumentRoot` to the `public/` directory.
-Otherwise, it may happen that someone else could access internal files from outside.
+Otherwise, it may happen that someone else could access internal files from the web.
 [More details](https://www.digitalocean.com/community/tutorials/how-to-move-an-apache-web-root-to-a-new-location-on-ubuntu-16-04)

 `/etc/apache2/sites-enabled/000-default.conf`